 - Local reasons: something is misconfigured in Outlook

-If you use SMTP devices or have a website that is configured to send out emails from an email address hosted with Intermedia to another users inside of your organization, emails sent from there will pass through mail filter checks because they are considered to be external by Exchange servers.
+If you use SMTP devices or have a website that is configured to send out emails from an email address hosted with Intermedia to other users inside of your organization, emails sent from there will pass through mail filter checks because they are considered to be external by Exchange servers.
 As a result, they might be marked as Junk by mail filters.

 One of the reasons why those emails may end up in Junk folder is failed SPF record validation.
 To prevent this from happening add device's IP address to an SPF record set up for your domain.

-Another reason why they may end up in Junk is because they got a high spam score and were routed to Junk Folder as per Message Routing settings chosen for handling incoming Junk Mail on your account.
+Another reason why they may end up in Junk is that they got a high spam score and were routed to Junk Folder as per Message Routing settings chosen for handling incoming Junk Mail on your account.